vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/create-cluster/create-terraform/create-terraform.md

   - `true` — when the cluster is created, a [floating IP address](/en/networks/vnet/concepts/ips-and-inet#floating_ip_address) will be assigned to access the cluster from the Internet.
 To assign such an IP address, the cluster subnet with the identifier `subnet_id` must be [connected](/en/networks/vnet/concepts/ips-and-inet#internet_access) to a router with access to the external network.
   - `false` — the cluster will not be assigned a floating IP address.

-To install add-ons in the cluster via Terraform, [get the list of availible add-ons](../../addons/manage-addons#348-tabpanel-1) and [install that you need](../../addons/advanced-installation).
+To install add-ons in the cluster via Terraform, [get the list of availible add-ons](/en/kubernetes/k8s/instructions/addons/manage-addons#348-tabpanel-1) and [install that you need](/en/kubernetes/k8s/instructions/addons/advanced-installation).

-## 3. Describe the configuration of one or more worker node groups
+## {counter(terraform)}.
+Describe the configuration of one or more worker node groups

 {note:info}